-Benefit adjustment: Benefits are adjusted annually according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted annually based on changes in the cost of living.

-Old-age grant (social insurance): A lump sum of six weeks of average annual earnings is paid for each 50-week period of paid or credited contributions.
+Old-age grant (social insurance): A lump sum of six weeks of the insured's average annual earnings is paid for every 50 weeks of paid or credited contributions.